 Skip to content

-Code Generation and Compilation
+Code Generation and Compilation#

-The design of systems with reactor-uc and Lingua Franca (LF) follows a top-down approach, where the programmer starts with a design written in the LF language.
-The LF compiler (lfc) translates this design into C code that uses the reactor-uc runtime library for execution.
+The design of systems with micro-LF and Lingua Franca (LF) follows a top-down approach, where the programmer starts with a design written in the LF language.
+The LF compiler (lfc) translates this design into C code that uses the uLF runtime library for execution.
 This generated code is platform-agnostic and can be compiled for various embedded and resource-constrained systems.

-Code Generation Process
+Code Generation Process#

 The LF compiler (lfc) is the code-generator that transforms LF source files into C code. lfc analyzes the reactor model, performs optimizations, and generates: